zero800/IKGO-PLUS/README.md

 ## New features

--Add OpenAL32.dll, no need more OpenAL 1.1 Windows Installer
+1. Add OpenAL32.dll, no need more OpenAL 1.1 Windows Installer

-2. Optional, show different animation for Full power bar.
+2. Optional, show different animation for Full power bar. <BR>
 In Fight.def -> [Powerbar] use "p1.fullfront.spr" or "p1.fullfront.anim" for show different Full power bar.

--Partial counter for Powerbar.
+3. Partial counter for Powerbar. <BR>
 In Fight.def -> [Powerbar] use p1.partial_bar > 0 for show partial bar (Full every 1000) like kof games.

--Play Sound for Maximum Power Level
+4. Play Sound for Maximum Power Level <BR>
 In Fight.def -> [Powerbar] use 'level5.snd' for play sond when Power = MaxPower (Maximum Level)

--Add other PAUSE and STEP shortcut
+5. Add other PAUSE and STEP shortcut <BR>
-"Pause" = PAUSE ou F11 / "Step" = SCROLLLOCK or F10
+"Pause" = PAUSE ou F11 / "Step" = SCROLLLOCK or F10 <BR>
-*some notebooks keyboards do not have PAUSE or SCROLL LOCK keys.
+*some notebooks keyboards do not have PAUSE or SCROLL LOCK keys. <BR>